Bonded by Love for Product

 While passion remains our main driver, we also have some pretty great benefits.
 In addition to paid family leave (for all new parents regardless of gender), we also support people who might need help growing their families with fertility treatment benefits.
 We conduct regular compensation reviews in order to make sure everyone is paid competitively and equally and also a dedicated wealth advisor.
 As part of onboarding, new hires can take advantage of an hour-long session to understand their equity compensation package, how they can best plan their actions, and more.

 We turn OR operations into AND operations.

 First and foremost, having a high quality code base enables us to write new code faster.
-With a lot of the complexities abstracted, we leverage our code in order to develop more quickly.
 We utilize controllers in our codebase, which allow us to do operations in Doppler, and each controller has baked in permissioning, security, analytics, bug reporting, and other features so we are secure by default.

 Perhaps this is somewhat unique to Doppler, but we don’t have to compromise between speed and quality.
 We’re a productivity tool that makes you more secure, and generally speaking, if you’re more secure, you’re more productive.
 By prioritizing reusability, we’re able to turn OR operations into AND operations.

 We’re creating a whole new layer (secrets), which opens up endless opportunities.

 If you think about GitHub owning the code layer or AWS owning the infrastructure layer, we’re creating an entirely new layer by centralizing all your secrets in one place.
 Our long-term vision is to own the space between our customers’ code and infrastructure, and we make sure every feature we build today has that perspective in mind.